2019-2020 TVAES Talks and Study Day programme

 Courses - online

-The Female Pharaoh : Hatshepsut and her buildings - A five week continuation course starting Thursday 3rd June 2020
+The Female Pharaoh : Hatshepsut and her buildings - A five week continuation course started on Thursday 3rd June 2020

 Course summary: Hatshepsut has long attracted interest and fascination as a rare example of a female pharaoh in dynastic Egypt.
 This course will explore the reign of Hatshepsut with an emphasis on her art and extensive building programme as we look for clues that allow us to understand what was different about the years of her regency and co-regency with Thutmose III in comparison to her predecessors and successors.
 Click for details